laasya-7/python/README.md

 # python

 This is the first python project.
-I mostly use this for learning and practicing pyuthon concepts and code examples.
+I mostly use this for learning and practicing python concepts and code examples.